 AquiMod is a simple, lumped-catchment groundwater model.
-It simulates groundwater level time-series at a point by linking simple algorithms of soil drainage, unsaturated zone flow and groundwater flow.
-It takes time-series of rainfall and potential evapotranspiration as input, and produces a time-series of groundwater level.
+It simulates groundwater-level time series at a point by linking simple algorithms of soil drainage, unsaturated-zone flow and groundwater flow.
+It takes time series of rainfall and potential evapotranspiration as input and produces a time series of groundwater level.
 Hydrographs of flows through the outlets of the groundwater store are also generated, which can potentially be related to river flow measurements.

 Key features of AquiMod

-- fast simulation of groundwater level time-series
+- Fast simulation of groundwater level time-series

-- user defined time stepping for flexibility
+- User-defined time stepping for flexibility

 - Monte Carlo parameter sampling

-- modular structure with multiple process representations
+- Modular structure with multiple process representations

-- choice of objective functions to evaluate model efficiency
+- Choice of objective functions to evaluate model efficiency

 Jackson, C R, Wang, L, Pachocka, M, Mackay, J D, Bloomfield, J P. 2016.
 Reconstruction of multi–decadal groundwater level time–series using a lumped conceptual model.
-Hydrological Processes, 30(18), 3107–3125.
+Hydrological Processes, Vol. 30(18), 3107–3125.

 Mackay, J D, Jackson, C R, Brookshaw, A, Scaife, A A, Cook, J, Ward, R S. 2015.
 Seasonal forecasting of groundwater levels in principal aquifers of the United Kingdom.
-Journal of Hydrology, 530, 815–828.
+Journal of Hydrology, Vol. 530, 815–828.

 Mackay, J D, Jackson, C R, Wang, L. 2014.
 A lumped conceptual model to simulate groundwater level time–series.
-Environmental Modelling and Software, 61.
-229–245.
+Environmental Modelling and Software, Vol. 61, 229–245.